PIGMENTATION REMOVAL AND MELASMA TREATMENT USING LASER

 - Flaking and crusting of the skin

 A patient can also suffer severe complications following this procedure.
-But this could be as a result of inadequate screening and improper use:
+But this could be a result of inadequate screening and improper use:

 How Many Treatments Will Provide Results?

 Some types of pigmentation may respond better than others.
-But you should expect nothing less than 50-90 percent reduction in pigmentation.
+But you should expect nothing less than a 50-90 percent reduction in pigmentation.

 What Are the Post Laser Treatment Precautions?